 To somone struggling with recovery:

-Whenever I struggle with recovery I remember how miserable I was in active addiction & even when I was a dry drunk.
-I was completely self centered.
+Whenever I struggle with recovery, I remember how miserable I was in active addiction & even when I was a dry drunk.
+I was completely self-centered.
 I was hurting others by my actions.
 I never thought of others, ever.
-At the end of the day of active addiction was never better then a day I have had sober.
+At the end of the day of active addiction was never better than a day I have had sober.
 I don’t have to live in fear anymore or on edge.
-I decided to live in gods will everyday.
+I decided to live in God’s will every day.
 I still have hard days but it’s not never as hard as active addiction.

 Last week, I took my first drink after almost three continuous years free of drugs and alcohol.
 Those three years were some of the most challenging years of my life.
 However, they were also by far the most rewarding.
 Every struggle and every meltdown that comes with the beginning challenges of getting clean led me to live a life beyond my wildest dreams.
 I was attending an incredible school in an incredible city, I had developed a solid group of genuine friends, and most importantly I was living my life in a way that directly reflected my values.
 However, shortly before celebrating my three years of clean time I began to take for granted all the things I had worked so hard to earn.
 This was due mainly to my own lack of gratitude.
 Luckily, I was able to get right back on the wagon and return to the program after only a week of active use.
 I received my white newcomer keytag and began the process over again.
 Despite my relapse, I know that it does not mean that I am a failure or have thrown away all the work I have put into getting clean.
 All the knowledge, and experiences I gained while in the program are still there in my head.
 Those things did not disappear, and will remain a part of me.
 Time is just a number and the amount of clean time that a person has is not what designates how strong their program of recovery is.
 What designates the strength of a person’s recovery is the way that they choose to live their lives, one day at a time.
 I hope that the following letter will help another struggling addict to relate to how I was feeling prior to my relapse.
 Hopefully this letter will also motivate them to reach out and be proactive before they decide to take that drink or drug.